CNP-CIIMAR/bioinformatics-utilities/README.md

 ## Script 21: get_genome_id_and_taxonomic_rank_from_protein.id.py

-# Protein Accession to Genome ID and Taxonomic Ranking
+Protein Accession to Genome ID and Taxonomic Ranking.
 This script is designed to retrieve genome IDs and taxonomic rankings for a list of protein accessions.
 It utilizes NCBI's E-utilities for fetching the relevant data and processes it to generate two output files: one containing the genome IDs and the other containing taxonomic information.

 ## Prerequisites